Maycon1993/Devices-docs/surface-hub/surface-hub-3-update-history.md

 This update:

-* Addresses a potential security vulnerability related to Intel® Security Advisories INTEL-SA-00999, INTEL-SA-01083 & INTEL-SA-01071.
+* Addresses a potential security vulnerability related to Intel Security Advisories INTEL-SA-00999, INTEL-SA-01083 & INTEL-SA-01071.
 * Addresses data collection regulatory requirements and updates the consent experience for data transmission.

 This release contains the following components.
 The specific components installed are based on your device's configuration: